BioConvolutionyt/LUSCgnosis-GNN/README.md

 # LUSCgnosis-GNN

-LUSCgnosis-GNN is the official code implementation of a research project for lung squamous cell carcinoma (LUSC) prognosis prediction.
+LUSCgnosis-GNN is the official code implementation of a research project developing a prognostic prediction model for lung squamous cell carcinoma (LUSC).
 The model is built upon a **graph neural network (Graph Attention Network, GAT)**, learns patient-level risk representations on a graph constructed from a gene co-expression network, and outputs risk scores (hazard scores) for survival analysis.

 ---